manohar6317/Attrition_Layoff_Prediction/README.md

 Contributions to this project are welcome.
 If you have suggestions for improvements, bug fixes, or new features, please feel free to open an issue or submit a pull request.

-## License

-[Specify the license under which this project is distributed.
-For example: MIT License]

 ---

-**Note:** This README is based on the assumption that the `Attrition_Layoff_Prediction.ipynb` file contains the core logic.
-You might need to adjust the "Repository Contents" and "Usage" sections based on the actual structure and content of your repository.
-If your data is not included, provide clear instructions on how to obtain or use it.